ekwan/Jprogdyn/README.md

 <img src="img/velocity_verlet_velocity.svg" height=40>

 In general, a timestep of 1.0 fs is a good compromise between speed (fewer trajectory points) and accuracy (avoiding integration error).
 Quasiclassical trajectories should not be extended more than ~500 fs forwards or backwards, due to unphysical intramolecular vibrational redistribution.

+### Termination Conditions

+When running NMR trajectories, simulations should be run both forwards and backwards for the full 125 fs in both directions.
+This ensures proper sampling of the vibrational correction.
+Set `termination_conditions : no_termination_conditions` to request this behavior.

+When running reaction trajectories, it can be helpful to run full trajectories (e.g., 500 fs forwards and 500 fs backwards) when doing exploratory work.
+However, once a trajectory reaches a minimum (e.g., the product) it usually does not leave, so many points may be wasted.
+To define termination conditions for the S<sub>N</sub>Ar tutorial:

+`termination_condition : bond_length, 8, 13, C-F, greater_than, 3.0`
+`termination_condition : bond_length, 8, 17, C-Cl, greater_than, 4.0`

+This stops the trajectories once the C-F bond distance is greater than 3.0 A (meaning this is a starting material structure) or the C-Cl bond distance is greater than 4.0 A (meaning this is a product structure).
+(It is possible to end up at starting material, even if the trajectories are initialized in the forward direction, because of recrossing.)

+In `job_type : trajectory` mode, forward points are run, and then backward points.
+If the termination conditions are reached in the forward direction, the trajectory will be stopped, and no further points will be evaluated.
+The termination conditions are not checked for backward points.

+In `job_type : analysis` mode, these termination conditions are used to label the outcomes of the trajectories.
+You could change `C-F` to `starting_material` to have a more descriptive report.

 ### Visualizing Trajectories